XanD0K/unit-converter/README.md

 #### Date & Time Conversion
 This program handles date and time conversion in a more robust way, so I'll devote a specific section on this `README.md` file just to explain all possibilites users have available.
 On Interactive mode, enter `convert` or `c` and then `time` as the unit group, and follow the guided instructions.
-For API approach, I'll give examples that will display the full output message, but keep in mind that you can directly call the `convert` class method with `print_message` set to `False`, which will jsut print the result.
+For API approach, I'll give examples that will display the full output message, but keep in mind that you can directly call the `convert` class method with `print_message` set to `False`, which will just print the result.

 - **Simple Unit Type Conversion**
   Users can convert from different unit types.
   Usage: `<unit_type> <unit_type> <amount>`
   - Enter: `minutes seconds 1` or `python .\project.py convert time minutes seconds 1` or